 The PreK-K Co-Teacher is responsible for participating in the planning and implementation of curriculum and assisting in documentation and evaluation of children’s progress through the year.
 She will co-teach morning activities with the Master Teacher to ensure that all children are receiving individualized attention when needed.
 Additionally, the Co-Teacher will serve as site supervisor for pre-student teaching field placement students assigned to the Laboratory Preschool for undergraduate and graduate clinical placements and internships.
 Last year, Anabelle taught in the 4 year old program as a long-term substitute.
 She received both her undergraduate and graduate degrees from the University of Delaware.
 For sixteen years, she worked with young children in the public school system.
 She has developed and implemented trainings and has served as a teaching coach, traveling throughout the state to visit classrooms and support program improvement.
 Additionally, she has worked with UD students teaching an early literacy course in the HDFS department.
 Anabelle completed her practicum courses at the Laboratory Preschool as an undergraduate, and while her son attended the Laboratory Preschool, she was a part of the Parent Advisory Committee.

-The Projects Coordinator assists staff in the Laboratory Preschool and The College School to ensure optimal day-to-day operations.
-Responsibilities include preparing weekly snack menus and snack daily for all Laboratory Preschool classrooms, organizing and maintaining supplies and equipment, and planning and managing school-wide activities and events.
-Kimberly works part time for the Laboratory Preschool and the College School, and also owns a wedding, events, and flower business.
+The Service Coordinator assists staff in the Laboratory Preschool and The College School to ensure optimal day-to-day operations.
+Responsibilities include preparing weekly snack menus and snack daily for all Laboratory Preschool classrooms, organizing and maintaining supplies and equipment, supporting in classrooms, and planning and managing school-wide activities and events.
+Kimberly also owns a wedding, events, and flower business.

 The Laboratory Preschool enjoys the benefit of one or two student teachers who are majoring in Early Childhood Education in each classroom throughout the school year.
 Prior to admission to student teaching, they must successfully complete course work and four prior practicum experiences in inclusive early childhood education.
 Student teachers are responsible for phased-in curriculum planning and implementation and work with families under close supervision of the Master Teachers.
 Master Teachers prepare the children and families for the introduction of new student teachers each nine weeks and prepare the children to say goodbye to those who are leaving.